skypjack/entt/docs/md/entity.md

 ```

 It isn't necessary to invoke all functions each and every time.
 What functions
-to use in which case mostly depends on the goal and there is not a golden rule
+to use in which case mostly depends on the goal.
-for that.

 The `entities` member function makes the snapshot serialize all entities (both
 those still alive and those released) along with their versions.<br/>
-On the other hand, the `component` member function is a function template the
+On the other hand, the `component` member function template is meant to store
-aim of which is to store aside components.
-The presence of a template parameter
-list is a consequence of a couple of design choices from the past and in the
-present:

-* First of all, there is no reason to force a user to serialize all the
-  components at once and most of the time it isn't desiderable.
-As an example,
-  in case the stuff for the HUD in a game is put into the registry for some
-  reasons, its components can be freely discarded during a serialization step
-  because probably the software already knows how to reconstruct them correctly.

-* Furthermore, the registry makes heavy use of _type-erasure_ techniques
-  internally and doesn't know at any time what component types it contains.
-  Therefore being explicit at the call site is mandatory.
+aside components.<br/>
 There exists also another version of the `component` member function that
 accepts a range of entities to serialize.
 This version is a bit slower than the
 other one, mainly because it iterates the range of entities more than once for
 internal purposes.
 However, it can be used to filter out those entities that
-shouldn't be serialized for some reasons.<br/>
+shouldn't be serialized for some reasons:
-As an example:

 ```cpp
 const auto view = registry.view<serialize>();